 - Ueno Onshi Park (上野恩賜公園)

-The most crowded place to see cherry blossoms in Tokyo as many visitors go there for Hanami (cherry blossom viewing party).
+The most crowded place to see cherry blossoms in Tokyo as many visitors head there for Hanami (cherry blossom viewing party).

 - Tokyo Mid Town（東京ミッドタウン）

-Tokyo MidTown is extremely popular to see Cherry Blossoms (Sakura) at night.
+Tokyo MidTown is an extremely popular spot to view Cherry Blossoms at night.

 Hidden cherry blossom viewing spots